UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       .. warning::

-         Only triangle mesh type objects are supported currently (not convex hull)
+         Only triangle mesh and convex hull type objects are supported currently.

       .. warning::